 Instruments

-Our lab designs and builds advanced equipment, drawing on ion mobility spectrometry, mass spectrometry, laser spectroscopy, and velocity-map imaging.
-We currently operate two main instruments, with a third under development.
+Our lab designs and builds advanced instrumentation, drawing on ion mobility spectrometry, mass spectrometry, laser spectroscopy, and velocity-map imaging.
+We operate two instruments called PASTA and PISA.

 PASTA - Photoinduced Action Spectroscopy Targeting Anions